kubernetes/enhancements/keps/sig-api-machinery/20190425-crd-conversion-webhook.md

 }

 Type CustomResourceConversion struct {
-  // Conversion strategy, either "nop” or "webhook”.
+  // Conversion strategy, either "nop" or "webhook".
 If webhook is set, Webhook field is required.
   Strategy string

   // Additional information for external conversion if strategy is set to external